BayatGames/RedRunner/README.md

 Also you can the build version of the Red Runner using the following ways:

 - [:star: Download from Itch.io](https://bayat.itch.io/red-runner)

+Once Downloaded, input the files into Unity, allowing for the software to do the rest and the game to run!

+**Disclaimer: Unity requires payment or a granted license in order for users to utilize it.

+## How To Play/ Controls

+Red Runner is an innovative take on platformers, with the objective being to avoid obstacles and hindering objects while collecting coins that improve a players score and are saved/added onto the next game.
+The game can go infinitely long, so a distance meter is provided at the top of the screen to provide the total distance players have traveled, with unique challenges provided along the way.

+Controls:
+Keyboard:
+Movement: WASD, Arrow Keys
+Jump: Space, Up Arrow
+Roll: Left Shift

+Controller:
+Movement: D-Pad
+Jump: Y
+Roll: B

 ## Screenshots